oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/azuread/quickstart.md

 This endpoint is used by the IdentityProvider.

 ### [GET] /account/me
-To see the logged in user, navigate to the `/account/me` endpoint.
+To see the logged-in user, navigate to the `/account/me` endpoint.
 This endpoint shows the claims that are in the `id_token`.

 ### [GET] /account/end-session
-To revoke the tokens that have been obtained when the user logged in, navigate to `/account/end-session` endpoint.
+To revoke the tokens that have been obtained when the user logs in, navigate to `/account/end-session` endpoint.
 This will revoke the tokens that have been stored in the user session.
 This will also end the user-session on at the Identity Provider

 ## Demo